EC Bell

-EC Bell (born February 9, 1946) is an American expressionist painter and successful gallery owner from Charleston, South Carolina.
-In his prolific career he has completed a provocative body of work that ranges from abstract to representational and celebrates every facet of the female body.
+EC Bell (born February 9, 1946) is an American expressionist painter and gallery owner from Charleston, South Carolina.
+In his career, he has completed work that ranges from abstract to representational and celebrates every facet of the female body.

 Bell's favorite subject is the female body and land around his former home of Charleston, South Carolina, and those near his current home in the Mexican state of Guanajuato.

 Childhood and early career

 The youngest of five children of Elwood Bell and Lily Benson, Elwood Cranmer Bell Jr. was born in Wilmington, North Carolina.
 He began painting at an early age and was commissioned for his first portrait at 11 years old.
 In 1966, at age 19, he enlisted in the Army.
-EC Bell attended the University of North Carolina and studied art under Claude Howell, Jack Berkman and with Roy Schmultz in Kaiserslautern where he was influenced by German Expressionism.
+EC Bell attended the University of North Carolina and studied art under Claude Howell, Jack Berkman, and Roy Schmultz in Kaiserslautern where he was influenced by German Expressionism.